 Spokies, Oklahoma City’s bike-share program, has been active since 2012.
 With more than 1800 dockless bikes (bicycles with integrated locks letting them be left at any bike rack) in the program, this low-cost and energy-efficient ride-share plan has been duplicated dozens of times around the city and around the nation.
 If you are the victim of a bike share accident from distracted driving, you are entitled to compensation.

-That’s good news for Oklahoma’s low-income commuters who need a way to get from home or bus stop to work, but not as good for anyone who has been injured while riding on one of these bikes.
-Riding on a bicycle, whether your own or a ride-share, is hazardous, and an increasing cause of bike-share accidents is distracted drivers.
+That’s good news for Oklahoma’s low-income commuters who need a way to get from home or bus stop to work.
+But not as good for anyone who has been injured while riding on one of these bikes.
+Riding on a bicycle, whether your own or a ride-share, is hazardous.
+An increasing cause of accidents is bike-share accidents from distracted driving.

 If you’ve been injured while you were riding a bike-share bicycle and the accident was someone else’s fault, call the Oklahoma City rent-a-bike accident attorneys of Abel Law Firm at (405) 239-7046 for a free consultation.
 We can help you figure out who was at fault and whether you have a personal injury case for compensation.

 What Is Distracted Driving?

 In Oklahoma, it is illegal to drive while texting.
 Oklahoma statute 47-11-901(b) makes it an infraction punishable by a $100 fine for any driver to “drive in such a manner that poses an articulable danger to other persons on the roadway.”
 Commercial drivers and public transit drivers are prohibited not only from texting but also from making phone calls while driving.